sllam/comingle/android_apps/README.md

   Current version is only a demo: builds a linear chain ensemble and sends 5 notes across.
 We'll soon upgrade it and make it more fun!

+- Mafia Party Game
+  Basic version of the Mafia Game (https://en.wikipedia.org/wiki/Mafia_%28party_game%29).
+  In this basic version, we only have Mafia's and Citizen, but the role of the moderator is taken over by the ensemble of mobile Android devices, each held by a player. day and night cycles are orchestrated by timed-synchronized vibrations across the mobile devices.
+A prototype version is available for download here, but we are working on refining and augmenting it.
+Stay tuned!

 Note
 ====